New York State Policy Priorities

 - Allocate funding each year to cover implementation costs in schools newly required to implement, or voluntarily implementing, Breakfast After the Bell service models.

-- Establish a state-level policy to ensure local school district wellness policies prioritize maximizing the federal Child Nutrition Programs, as proposed by the Wellness, Equity & Learning Legislation (WELL) campaign.
+- Establish model state-level policy to ensure local school district wellness policies prioritize maximizing the federal Child Nutrition Programs, as proposed by the Wellness, Equity & Learning Legislation (WELL) campaign

 - Maximize use of Community Eligibility Provision: